jimratliff/GenoMac-system/scripts/spawn/0_README.md

 - Log out of the superintendent-class user’s account, returning to the login window.
 - Log into the resident user’s account (using the same passphrase as was used to mount this non-startup volume).

+Within the group of resident users:
 - Each user belongs to a user class.
-- Each user class is assigned a volume (on which the user’s home directory resides).
+- Each user class is assigned a volume (on which the home directories of the users of this user class reside).
+- The user class is assigned a passphrase that is identical to the passphrase assigned to the user class’s volume.
-- Each volume is assigned a passphrase.
+- Each user of the user class is assigned a passphrase that is the same as the user class’s passphrase.
 - Every user must know the credentials for an superintendent-class, i.e., one whose home directory resides on the startup volume, in order that, at boot, the user
 ### Volumes
 - Let V be the set of volumes